waves-enterprise/we-sdk-spring/README.md

 Java/Kotlin SDK starter with autoconfigurations for contract and node client.
 Also contains autoconfigurations for signing SignRequests via tx-signer and logic for atomics.

-## Основное
+## General
-To start work, you need to add a dependency on the starter that you need to your project. \
+To start work, you need to add a dependency on the starter that you need to your project.
 List of possible dependencies:
 * [we-starter-atomic](we-starters%2Fwe-starter-atomic)
 * [we-starter-contract-client](we-starters%2Fwe-starter-contract-client)